 Don’t have time to take the in-person, 3-day CARVER course?
 Why not learn at your own pace with The Fundamentals of the CARVER Target Analysis and Vulnerability Online Training Course.
 This virtual training will give you everything you need to know about conducting a vulnerability assessment using the CARVER matrices.

 Attend the 3-DAY *LIVE* CARVER Training Course

 The 3-day CARVER Target Analysis and Vulnerability Assessment Training Course is the "original" CARVER course, which is taught by retired CIA bomb-tech, Leo "the Godfather of CARVER" Labaj.
 This course is recognized by ASIS-International as a "Preferred CPE Provider" and is worth 24 Continuing Educations Units.

-Simplify with SOTERIA: CARVER Software
+Simplify Security Assessments with CARVER+ Software